krother/advanced_python/getting_started/git_repo.rst

-Set up a gitHub Repository
+Set up a GitHub Repository
 ==========================

 Version Control is in my opinion the single most important tool of